Extradition - a brief guide

 This means that extraditing the person must not be disproportionately in breach of his or her human rights as laid out in the European Convention on Human Rights.
 These rights include the right to a fair trial, protection from torture or inhuman treatment, the right to respect for family life etc.

-The offence for which the person is extradited must be an offence in the UK as well as in the foreign state, unless it is one of a list of 32 specified serious offences which are considered to be crimes in all countries (for example, murder, drug trafficking etc.).
-If the offence is on that list, the ‘seriousness' test is increased to a maximum sentence of at least 3 years in prison (where the person is merely accused) or an actual sentence of at least 12 months in prison (where the person has been convicted and sentenced).
+The 'dual criminality test' means that the offence for which the person is extradited must be an offence in the UK as well as in the foreign state, unless it is one of a list of 32 specified serious offences which are considered to be crimes in all countries (for example, murder, drug trafficking etc.).
+If the offence is on that list, the ‘ seriousness' test is increased to a maximum sentence of at least 3 years in prison (where the person is merely accused) or an actual sentence of at least 12 months in prison (where the person has been convicted and sentenced).

 There are two further categories of case.
 Each requires the agreement of both the court and the UK's Home Secretary.
 For both categories the following must be proved: